arkel23/GLSim/README.md

 # Global-Local Similarity for Efficient Fine-Grained Image Recognition with Vision Transformers

+Official Pytorch code for the paper: [Global-Local Similarity for Efficient Fine-Grained Image Recognition with Vision Transformers](https://arxiv.org/abs/2407.12891).

 We propose a novel metric, GLS, to identify discriminative regions in an image by comparing the similarity between its global and local representations.